 - SELT fees range from £150–£250; test certificates are valid 2 years but can be reused if used in a successful prior application

-- Strategic timing: applicants currently at B1 with ILR eligibility ripening close to 26 March 2027 should consider whether to apply before or after the cut-off
+- Strategic timing: applicants at B1 with ILR eligibility ripening close to 26 March 2027 should consider whether to apply before or after the cut-off

 "UKVI CEFR threshold met" is the mandatory certification statement printed on Secure English Language Test (SELT) certificates confirming that your test performance satisfies the minimum CEFR level required for UK visa applications.
 It appears at every CEFR level you achieved or exceeded — so a B2 score will show "UKVI CEFR threshold met" at A1, A2, B1, and B2 all on the same certificate.
 Without this exact certification statement, UKVI will not accept your test results, even if your numerical score appears sufficient.
 This is why tests must be taken at SELT-approved centres rather than standard IELTS or Pearson centres.